-Financial Information and Assistance Provided through this Waiver Service Coverage
+Participant-Directed Waiver Service Information and Assistance Provided through this Waiver Service Coverage

-Management Services X
+Financial Management Services

 Specialized Medical Equipment and Supplies

-Case Management ×
+Case Management

 Environmental Accessibility Adaptations

 Personal Care

+Administrative Activity.
+Information and assistance in support of participant direction are furnished as an administrative activity.

-administrative activity.
-Specify (a) the types of entities that furnish the describe in detail the supports that are furnish. ese supports; (b) how the supports are procured and compensated; (c) hed for each participant direction opportunity under the waiver; (d) the rmance of the entities that furnish these supports; and, (e) the entity or e:
+Specify (a) the types of entities that furnish these supports; (b) how the supports are procured and compensated; (c) describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and, (e) the entity or entities responsible for assessing performance:

-ndix E: Participant Direction of Serv E-1: Overview (10 of 13) vices

-u den en den A den er en (, L , (,)

-• No. Arrangements have not been made
+k.
+Independent Advocacy (select one).

-• No. Arrangements have not been made de for independent advocacy. le to participants who direct their services.
+No. Arrangements have not been made for independent advocacy.

-O Yes.
-Independent advocacy is availab

-No. Arrangements have not been madYes.
-Independent advocacy is availab le to participants who direct their services.
+Yes.
+Independent advocacy is available to participants who direct their services.

+Describe the nature of this independent advocacy and how participants may access this advocacy: